 Meet with Your Advisor(s)

-As you prepare for your program, speak with your UW-Madison academic and career advisors to update them on your plans.
-Stay in contact with your advisor(s) while you are participating on your program.
+As you prepare for your program, talk to your UW-Madison academic and career advisors to share your plans.
+Stay in contact with your advisor(s) while you are on your program.
 Our staff can help with general program academic questions.
-You should consult your advisor(s) for questions about how your program impacts: the various activities and communities you are involved in at UW-Madison, how your program’s courses fit into your degree plan, and courses for the next semester.
-If you have not done so already, think about declaring your major and certificates prior to leaving for your program.

 You may find it helpful to reference the following items during your meeting with your advisor(s):